lvcabral/carabiner/README.md

 ## Installation

-Carabiner is available on macOS, Windows and Linux.
+Carabiner is available on macOS (Windows and Linux will be released soon).
 You can download it from the [releases](https://github.com/lvcabral/carabiner/releases) page.

 > **Note:** Carabiner is a prototype at this point.
 If you find any bugs, [please raise an issue](https://github.com/lvcabral/carabiner/issues/new).
 Also, we don't have a code signing certificate yet, so you might have to allow the app to run on your system.

 ## Usage

-After installing, launch and customize the settings to your liking.
-When you are done customizing, you can minimize the settings window and start using it or move the settings window to a different monitor.
+After installing Carabiner, launch the application and customize the settings to your preferences.
+Once you have configured the settings, you can minimize or close the settings window and start using the floating window.

-The floating window can be moved around, resized and have its borders changed.
+### Controlling Streaming Devices

+1. **Select a Capture Device**: In the `Display` tba, select a video capture device from the list.
+2. **Select a Streaming Device**: In the `Control` tab, select a streaming device from the list.
+3. **Keyboard Controls**: When the floating display window is focused, you can use your keyboard to control the selected device.
+Refer to the [keyboard control mappings](./docs/key-mappings.md) documentation to learn how to operate your device.

+### Overlay Image

+You can load an overlay image on top of the video capture to help you compare a screen design with the app.
+This feature is useful for achieving pixel-perfect UI designs.

+### Additional Features

+- **Transparency**: Adjust the transparency of the floating window.
+- **Dimensions**: Change the dimensions of the floating window.
+- **Borders**: Add or customize the border of the floating window.

 ## Contributing